digitalgust/miniJVM/README.md

    <div align=center><img width="600" height="160" src="https://raw.githubusercontent.com/digitalgust/miniJVM/master/screenshot/doc_gui_arch.png"/></div>

+   * Visible UI components are inherited from GObject.
-   * All GUI application is extends class GApplication, it contains a GForm. and starts by AppManager.
+   * All GUI application are extends class GApplication, GApplication contains a GForm, and starts by AppManager.
-   * Visible UI component is a GObject.
-   * GForm is an OS window or a phone screen, a top visible UI component.
+   * GForm is a panels of OS window or phone screen, a bottom visible UI container.
-   * GFrame is a window GContainer ,can be close, drag it move.
+   * GFrame is an internal closable and movable window container.
-   * All UI components are children of GContainer.
+   * All UI components are placed in a GContainer.
-   * GContainer can be son of other GContainer.
+   * GContainer can be a child of another GContainer.
-   * Set a GStyle for all GObject by GToolkit.setStyle().
+   * Set a GStyle for all components to change appearance.
-   * There are two methods to new a GObject , one is manual create an object, the other write in a XML file.
+   * There are two methods to new a GObject , one is manual create an object, the other is added a node to XML file.
-   * GUI XML layout like HTML, and there is a script like javascript for HTML.
+   * GUI XML layout like HTML, and there is a simple script like javascript for HTML.
    * iOS/Android system based on GLFM  (/mobile/iosapp/ , /mobile/androidapp/)
-   * Window system based on GLFW   (/desktop/glfw_gui/)
+   * Desktop window system based on GLFW   (/desktop/glfw_gui/)
-   * GUI rendering based on Nanovg
+   * GUI rendering by Nanovg
    * OpenGL 3.3 for desktop and OpenGLES 3.0 for mobile
+   * The UI consists of two parts, one is compiled into a dynamic link library by the jni native function, and the native function is compiled together with the JVM on the mobile phone, and the other part is the java api.

 [< Back](#dochome)